gr-blog/gregros.dev/posts/web/05/iframes-and-when-javascript-worlds-collide.post.md

 While we can use a separate webpage, it’s faster and easier to create a [[every-way-to-make-a-synthetic-iframe.post|synthetic iframe]] using JavaScript and populate it using the `srcdoc` property.

-We’ll encapsulate all of that in a function, and also have that function insert the iframe into the page, since otherwise things won’t work properly.
+We’ll encapsulate all that in a function, and also have that function insert the iframe into the page, since otherwise things won’t work properly.

 ```js
 function makeIframe(contents) {